-\ All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing. \\ For a full discussion, see the analysis and recommendations report at www.sharedhope.org/reportcards.aspx
+^{} All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing For a full discussion, see the analysis and recommendations report at www.sharedhope.org.

 Human trafficking is a felony punishable by 1-50 years imprisonment (use of force or victim under 15) or 1-20 years and/or a fine up to \$25,000 (victim 15+, no force).
+Pandering of a minor is a Class III felony punishable by 1-20 years imprisonment or a fine not to exceed \$25,000, or both.
 Child abuse is a Class I misdemeanor punishable by up to 1 year imprisonment and/or a fine up to \$1,000; however, the punishment varies depending on whether the offense was committed negligently or knowingly and whether serious bodily injury resulted.
 At most, child abuse is a felony punishable by 1-50 years imprisonment.
 Employing a child in pornography is a felony punishable by 3-50 years imprisonment.
-Traffickers could be subject to organized crime and racketeering laws leading to additional penalties.
 Asset forfeiture is not a financial penalty for trafficking crimes.
-Laws related to using the Internet to entice or sexually assault a child under 16 do not include the purposes of sex trafficking or CSEC, although traffickers increasingly use the Internet to recruit and sell minors for commercial sex acts.
+Laws related to using the Internet to entice or sexually assault a child under 16 do not expressly include violations for the purposes of sex trafficking or CSEC, even though traffickers increasingly use the Internet to recruit and sell minors for commercial sex acts.
 Convicted traffickers face mandatory victim restitution for any crime and victims of child pornography may have civil claims.
 Traffickers convicted of human trafficking or child abuse are not required to register as sex offenders and convictions for these crimes do not present grounds for termination of parental rights.